-The proposal has four overarching goals, which all include the participation of one of Montana Tribal Colleges and the community in which it is housed.
+The proposal has five overarching goals, which all include the participation of one of Montana Tribal Colleges and the community in which it is housed.
 The following breaks-down the main goal, which is to strengthen dynamic levels of hope by sharing and hearing strength-based ancestral and personal histories of tribal college students.

-- Offer a research opportunity to students who are enrolled or recently graduated from the Bachelors of Arts degree in Psychology or Social Work at the Salish Kootenai College or one of the Montana tribal colleges.
+- Offer a research opportunity to students who are enrolled or recently graduated from the Bachelors of Arts degree in Psychology or Social Work at the Salish Kootenai College or one of the Montana Tribal Colleges.

 Co Carew firstname.lastname@example.org